 Design comes second, which includes build quality, along with comfort and fit.
 Look for headphones that are durable and pliable; you want to know these things can survive whatever daily abuse you put them through.
 They should also feel cozy and pleasant on the skull when worn for long stretches, while creating a seal around the ears to keep out external noises.

-Keep in mind that headphones around the $35 mark are often wired, though if you’re looking for a cord-free experience, there are plenty of wireless headphones available as well.
+Keep in mind that cheaper headphones are often wired, though if you’re looking for a cord-free experience, there are plenty of wireless headphones available as well.
 Just make sure they come with at least 15 hours of playtime on a full charge and Bluetooth 4.0.

 How we test the best cheap headphones